 From PCB precision cutting and ultra-fast FMCG marking and coding to high-end cosmetic packaging and bespoke fashion finishes, laser technology has transformed how many industries work.

 The evolution into the latest generation of fast fibre lasers continues to broaden this demand and with it a growing range of materials being worked, whether that’s metal, plastic, MDF, PVC, acrylic, textile or new generation functional materials developed for laser 3D printing.
-What all these processes have in common is fume or particulate emissions at the point of ablation…and that requires extraction technology to help maintain productivity and contribute to a clean, healthy working environment.
+What all these processes have in common is fume or particulate emissions at the point of ablation…which is why you need laser fume extraction to help maintain productivity and contribute to a clean, healthy working environment.

 Take the FMCG drinks market for example, where the speed of laser coding is critical to productivity.
 The frequency at which a laser is firing, the wavelength at which it operates and the power density it generates are all factors that govern how quickly and accurately a laser can operate.

-“Where manufacturers are considering the use of lasers, it is advisable to contact BOFA at an early stage because there are many dynamics at play in filtration and extraction performance,” explains Geoff Sagar, Product Manager, BOFA International.
+“Where manufacturers are considering the use of lasers, it is advisable to contact Donaldson BOFA at an early stage because there are many dynamics at play in filtration and extraction performance,” explains Geoff Sagar, Product Manager, Donaldson BOFA.

 “This engagement will enable our engineers to make a detailed assessment of what is being emitted and recommend the precise system design to create optimal conditions for laser performance and to return clean air into the workplace.”